310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-that is right. but wataru was able to provide some for us.
+yes. but [wataru] was able to [provide] some for us.

-it seems that he was able to spot an association from a nearby theater doing a public performance at the perfect time.
+it seems that he was able to spot an [association] from a nearby [theater] doing a public [performance] at the perfect time.

-he has connections with them, so he asked them to lend him some costumes as a favor.
+he has [connections] with them, so he asked them to lend him some [costumes] as a favor.

-but these costumes were not made for us, so we must make some adjustments to the size.
+but these costumes were not [made] for us, so we must make some [adjustments] to the [size].
 {% endbubble %}

 {% bubble Kaoru %}